50 Best Things To Do In Sri Lanka in 2023

 Here, you’ll find a number of schools offering excursions almost every day, and they typically take you out to somewhere called Pigeon Island which is famed as one of the best snorkeling and scuba diving spots anywhere in Sri Lanka.

-Read Also: 12 Perfect Places To Visit In Trincomalee
+Read Also: The Perfect Places To Visit In Trincomalee

-The Royal Botanical Gardens in Kandy are easily one of the most beautiful places in Sri Lanka, especially compared to the noise and pollution of the city it’s located in!
+The Royal Botanical Gardens are another highlight.
+This place is incredibly beautiful, especially compared to the noise and pollution of the city it’s located in!

 The gardens have been there for more than 250 years and in that time they have grown to include an incredibly diverse array of flowers and trees.